yetanalytics/dl4clj/README.md

 - Computational Graphs
 - Reinforement Learning
 - Arbiter
-- Ability to extend dl4j using methods and objects called behind the scenes
-- Kafka support

 ## Artifacts

-dl4clj artifacts are released to Clojars. (original authors work)
+dl4clj artifacts are released to Clojars.
+- this is an ALPHA version so you can play around with it in your own work
-- this iteration of the library is not currently on Clojars
+  - this is not perfect but will get the job done in many cases

 If using Maven add the following repository definition to your pom.xml: